 Total organizational transparency

-If you would like to create a Full Transparency organization where everyone can read everyone's reports and make comments you can set up your organization by creating a group and enabling Group Drill-down and Group Viewing.
-Keep in mind that all reports will become viewable to everyone on this setting.
-All members of your team would need to be a part of the group.
+If you would like to create a fully transparent organization where everyone can read everyone's Check-ins, you can set up your organization by creating a single group with all people in it and enabling group drill-down and group viewing.
+Keep in mind that all Check-ins will become viewable to everyone on this setting.
+All people at your company would need to be members of the group.

 1. Follow the traditional model of the setup shown above to first invite individuals.

-3. Find the group type that you would like to add the group to, or create a new group type.
+4. Find the group type that you would like to add the group to, or click Create a new group type.

-3. Add team members to your group and enable the group drill-down and group viewing settings.
+6. Add members to your group and enable the group drill-down and group viewing settings.
 For more information on group drill-down and group viewing, see this article.

 Executive-level transparency

-If you want to set up a structure with 15Five that only allows managers to have full transparency then you can do this by grouping only your managers in a dedicated Leadership Group and enable Group Viewing and Group Drilldown.
-This would grant managers in this group the ability to see one another's reports and be able to drill-down and see the direct reports of those managers.
+If you want to set up a structure within 15Five that only allows top level managers to have full transparency, you can do this by grouping only those top level managers in a dedicated "Leadership" group.
+After the group is created, enable group viewing and group drill-down.
+This would grant members of the Leadership group the ability to see one another's Check-ins and be able to drill-down and see the Check-ins of the direct reports of all other group members.

-3. Find the group type that you would like to add the group to, or create a new group type.
+4. Find the group type that you would like to add the group to, or Create a new group type.

 4. Once viewing the group type where the new group should be added, click Create a new group.

-5. Add management/leadership as members to your group and enable group drill-down and group viewing.
+5. Add management/leadership as members of the group.
+Enable group drill-down and group viewing.

 Matrix-style organization

-If you have an organization where one report has two reviewers, for example, a manager and a supervisor then this might be the option for you.
-By default 15Five has one reviewer capability.
-Typically the manager would be assigned as the reviewer, which leaves us with the supervisor.
-In order for the supervisor to view and engage with the person's check-ins, have that supervisor request to follow that person.
-This will give access to both the manager and supervisor and will give the ability to both make comments on the report.
+If you have an organization where people have two reviewers, for example, a manager and a supervisor, then this might be the option for you.
+By default, 15Five has one reviewer per person capability.
+Typically the person's manager would be assigned as the reviewer, which leaves us with the supervisor.
+In order for the supervisor to view and engage with the person's Check-ins, have that supervisor request to follow the person.
+This will give access to both the manager and supervisor and will give the ability to both make comments on the Check-in.

 1. Follow the traditional model of the setup shown above.

-2. Assign the manager/reviewer to the appropriate direct report.
+2. Assign the direct report to the appropriate manager/reviewer.

-3. Advise the additional manager/reviewer to request to follow the employee's reports.
-Here is a walkthrough on how to follow a teammate's 15Fives.
+3. Advise the additional manager/reviewer to request to follow the individual's Check-ins.
+Here is a walkthrough on how to follow a teammate's Check-ins.